 Writing sample: an example of a 2-3 page essay that demonstrates writing skill and style.
-Please email your writing sample to Kim Newton if you did not include it with your application.

 Official High School Transcripts.
 Please have your school mail a copy of your transcripts to: American Shakespeare Center, ASCTC, 20 S New Street, 4th Floor, Staunton, VA 24401.

 Teacher recommendation that confirms the participants ability to accomplish college level work.